learn-co-curriculum/skills-fswd-2.0-nested-tags/README.md

 `<nav>`, and `<ul>`, `<li>` are all children of `<body>` or `<html>` element.
 Why is this important?
 This will be more valuable as we start to apply styles or perform operations on the DOM.
 Both start with the document object and from it we can access or reference any node.
+**This whole paragraph feels a bit dense.
+It's a lot of vocab in a very small space (tree nodes, child nodes, nested, descendents), that we feel pretty comfortable with as developers, but might be really scary with to newbies.
+I think it just need a little explanation that elements can also be referred to as nodes, since it's not specified before this.**

 ## Identify Invalid Nesting